DeandraShae/Top-UK-Youtuber-Dashboard-Project-PowerBI-SQL/README.md

 📋 Conclusion
 -------------

 This project demonstrates a comprehensive approach to identifying key YouTube influencers for marketing collaborations, from data extraction and cleaning in Excel and SQL Server to visualization in Power BI.
-By focusing on metrics like subscriber count and engagement, the recommended course of action will maximize ROI for the marketing team.
+Focusing on metrics like subscriber count and engagement will maximize ROI for the marketing team.
 Further partnerships with identified YouTubers could lead to highly successful marketing campaigns throughout the year.